Meifeng1510/LuauDocs/GarbageCollection/Guide/LuauGarbageCollectorInDepth.md

 The **mark-and-sweep** garbage collector is one of the simplest and most widely used algorithms due to its straightforward implementation and effectiveness.
 It operates in two distinct phases:

 1. **Mark Phase:**
-   - Starts from root references (global variables, function call stacks, etc.).
+   - Starts from root references (global state, main thread, global table, etc.).
    - Traverses all references and marks objects that are reachable.

 2. **Sweep Phase:**